Evidence

 Please note that while it may be appropriate to submit images as evidence in some instances, it is not required in others, such as to demonstrate the occurrence of an injury, medical condition, or accident, as these should be evidenced via appropriate documentation such as a doctor's note, police report or hospital discharge letter.

-Please note that you must seek consent to share from any third parties if any of the evidence you have submitted as part of your application contains data about another person.
+Please note that you must seek appropriate consent to share from any third parties if any of the evidence you have submitted as part of your application contains data about another person.
+You are responsible for the information you share as part of your application.

 Clarification of evidence